funkhaus/wordpress-theme-boilerplate/README.md

 ## To Do List

-1. Replace all @TODO in this document with correct exmaples
+1. Replace all @TODO in this document with correct examples
 1. Advanced pagination (next_page() and how to build correct back buttons using sessions)
+1. How to use pre_get_posts for advanced queries (like search results)